gboeing/ppd534/assignments/group-assignment-2.md

-# Assignment 2: Coding Logic
+# Group Assignment 2: Coding Logic

 See the schedule in the syllabus for all assignment due dates and expectations.
 Submissions are due by 23:59 on their due date.
 Group assignments need only one submission per group, so nominate a single submitter to submit on behalf of the whole group.
 You will be graded on your adherence to *all* the instructions.
 Please read the instructions carefully.